 Certain derivative agreements contain provisions that require the Company to post collateral if the derivative exposure exceeds a threshold amount.
-The Company did not post collateral to dealer counterparties as of March 31, 2024, compared to \$2.4 million \$0.9 million and \$1.2 million in the normal course of business as of June 30, 2024 and December 31, 2023, respectively.
+The Company posted collateral to dealer counterparties of \$0.9 million \$1.4 million and \$1.2 million in the normal course of business as of June 30, 2024 September 30, 2024 and December 31, 2023, respectively.